Doctor Who: The Newbies Guide

-In The Chase (Classic Series Season 2), Vicki saw Shakespeare on the Time-Space Visualiser, a machine in the TARDIS that shows real events.
-In City of Death (Classic Series Season 17) it is revealed that the fourth Doctor helped Shakespeare write the play Hamlet.
+In The Chase (Season 2) Vicki saw Shakespeare on the Time-Space Visualiser, a machine in the TARDIS that shows real events.
+In City of Death (Season 17) the fourth Doctor mentions that he helped Shakespeare write the play Hamlet.

-In The Three Doctors (Classic Series Season 10), the first Doctor was taken out of his timestream by Time Lords from the future.
+In The Three Doctors (Season 10), the first Doctor was taken out of his timestream by Time Lords from the future.
 He met his second and third selves, whom he described as "a dandy and a clown".

 The author's notes which used to be on the BBC website provide lots of useful background information.